wojciech12/online-presence-mcp/PLAN.md

 ### 7. Success Criteria

 **Phase 1 Complete When:**
-- Core Bluesky tools are defined and registered (posts, feeds, search, notifications)
+- Core Bluesky tools and resources are defined and registered (7 tools, 4 resources)
 - Mock responses are realistic and consistent
 - MCP server starts and responds to tool requests
 - Input validation works correctly